tylamb19/Control4-LightingHelper/README.md

 **This driver is NOT endorsed or created by Control4.
 I am just a dealer and programmer who loves the product.**

+### Installation

+Head over to the releases page (https://github.com/tylamb19/Control4-LightingHelper/releases) and download the latest .c4z file.
+Add this driver to your Control4 system, and you should be good to go.

 Any questions or issues, please open an issue or pull request at: https://github.com/tylamb19/Control4-LightingHelper